Bhagavad Gīta Bhāshya and Tātparya

 kutaḥ? ajādilakṣaṇeśvarasarūpatvāt। śāśvataḥ sadaikarūpaḥ। puraṃ deham aṇatīti purāṇaḥ। tathā'pi na hanyate hanyamāne'pi dehe ॥20॥

-[कुतः (kutaḥ) - why; अजादि (ajādi) - unborn etc.; लक्षण (lakṣaṇa) - characteristics; ईश्वर (īśvara) - lord; सरूपत्वात् (sarūpatvāt) - due to the nature; शाश्वतः (śāśvataḥ) - eternal; सदैकरूपः (sadaikarūpaḥ) - always of one form; पुरं (puraṃ) - city; देहम् (deham) - body; अणतीति (aṇatīti) - pervades; पुराणः (purāṇaḥ) - ancient; तथा (tathā) - thus; अपि (api) - even; न (na) - not; हन्यते (hanyate) - is killed; हन्यमाने (hanyamāne) - being killed; अपि (api) - even; देहे (dehe) - body;]
+[कुतः (kutaḥ) - why; अजादि (ajādi) - unborn etc.; लक्षण (lakṣaṇa) - characteristics; ईश्वर (īśvara) - lord; सरूपत्वात् (sarūpatvāt) - due to the similarity in nature; शाश्वतः (śāśvataḥ) - eternal; सदैकरूपः (sadaikarūpaḥ) - always of one form; पुरं (puraṃ) - city; देहम् (deham) - body; अणतीति (aṇatīti) - pervades; पुराणः (purāṇaḥ) - ancient; तथा (tathā) - thus; अपि (api) - even; न (na) - not; हन्यते (hanyate) - is killed; हन्यमाने (hanyamāne) - being killed; अपि (api) - even; देहे (dehe) - body;]

 Gīta Tātparya 2.20